processone/docs.ejabberd.im/content/developer/ejabberd-api/oauth.md

        endpoint.
 It is optional.

-If you want to support commands using the XML-RPC protocol, you can add `ejabberd_xmlrpc` as a specific listener on a seperate port.
+If you want to support commands using the XML-RPC protocol, you can add `ejabberd_xmlrpc` as a specific listener on a separate port.

 Here is a example of the `listen` section in ejabberd configuration file, focusing on HTTP handlers: